 Personal and Professional Development Course Offerings

 Richland Community College offers a variety of noncredit courses virtually or in-person that are career-enhancing, personal enriching, or just fun for the whole family.
-Please view our current catalog and register for classes today!
-Due to these unprecedented times with COVID-19 and recommendations from Governor Pritzker all times and dates for these courses are subject to change.

 Register for one of our noncredit classes today through our Active Registration System: